iluwatar/java-design-patterns/function-composition/README.md

 ## Programmatic Example of Function Composition Pattern in Java

 In the functional programming paradigm, function composition is a powerful technique.
-For instance, in Java, you can use higher-order functions to compose operations like multiplying and squaring numbers.
+For instance, in Java, you can use higher-order functions to combine operations like multiplying and squaring numbers.

 Using Java's functional interfaces, we can define simple functions and compose them.
 Here's how function composition works in Java.

 Let's start with defining two simple functions.
-In this case, we have a function `timesTwo` that multiplies its input by 2, and a function `square` that squares its input.
+In this case, we have a function `timesTwo` that multiplies its input by 2, and a function `square` that squares its input:

 ```java
 Function<Integer, Integer> timesTwo = x -> x * 2;
 Function<Integer, Integer> square = x -> x * x;
 ```

 Next, we use the `FunctionComposer` class to compose these two functions into a new function.
-The `composeFunctions` method takes two functions as arguments and returns a new function that is the composition of the input functions.
+The `composeFunctions` method takes two functions as arguments and returns a new function that is the composition of the input functions:

 ```java
 Function<Integer, Integer> composedFunction = FunctionComposer.composeFunctions(timesTwo, square);
 ```

 Finally, we apply the composed function to an input value.
 In this case, we apply it to the number 3.
-The result is the square of the number 3 multiplied by 2, which is 36.
+The result is the square of the number 3 multiplied by 2, which is 36:

 ```java
 public static void main(String[] args) {